Murder of Holly Bobo: Arrests

 It is unclear what initially led law enforcement to suspect these men, but the investigation began with the arrest of Dylan Adams on unrelated weapons charges.
-Following this arrest, he told police that he witnessed Bobo alive with his brother at Zach's home following her abduction.
+After this arrest, he told police that he witnessed Bobo alive with his brother at Zach's home after her abduction.
 An affidavit for a search warrant states that Dylan told authorities that on April 13, 2011, he went to Zach's residence to get his truck.
 Dylan reportedly "observed Holly Lynn Bobo sitting in a green chair in the living room wearing a pink t-shirt, with Jason Wayne Autry standing just a few feet away."
-He also told police Zach was "wearing camouflage shorts, black cut-off-sleeve t-shirt and a pair of green Crocs" shoes.
+He also told police Zach was "wearing camouflage shorts, black cut-off-sleeve t-shirt and a pair of green Crocs".
 Dylan also said that Zach told him "he had raped Bobo and videotaped it."
 The alleged videotape has not been found.
 Dylan later recanted the confession and alleged that he was coerced, but his confession led to the arrests of Zach Adams, Jason Autry, and Shayne Austin.
-Many of the details contained in the confession were eventually found to be inconsistent with the known evidence, and the narrative presented later in court was vastly different.
+Many details contained in the confession were eventually found to be inconsistent with the known evidence, and the narrative presented later in court was vastly different.
 In early 2017, it was announced that Jason Autry had agreed to testify against Zach in exchange for leniency.

 In 2014, District Attorney Matt Stowe said he and the TBI were still "actively looking" to bring criminal charges against additional people, although he declined to name the parties or the charges.

 Shayne Austin

 Shayne Kyle Austin was initially offered immunity in exchange for information regarding the location of Bobo's body.
-Phone records indicate that Austin was in contact with Adams several times on the day of Bobo's abduction and police believed that Austin helped dispose of the body.
-The agreement was withdrawn after Austin was unable or unwilling to lead them to the body and the district attorney released a statement saying that Austin "has not been completely truthful, forthcoming and cooperative as to any and all aspects of this investigation."
-In April, Austin's attorney filed a complaint against the State asking for an immediate and permanent injunction preventing the state from charging Austin.
-Austin was found deceased in February 2015 in a Bartow, Florida hotel room.
-He had committed suicide.
-Austin's attorney blamed the suicide on the continual threats of prosecution as well as the "witch hunt" style of investigation, where they relied on rumors instead of evidence.
-His attorney insists he had nothing to do with the murder and cooperated fully with police.
+Phone records indicate that Austin was in contact with Adams several times on the day of Bobo's abduction, and police believed that Austin helped dispose of the body.
+The agreement was withdrawn after Austin was unable or unwilling to lead them to the body.
+The district attorney released a statement saying that Austin had "not been completely truthful, candid, forthcoming or cooperative as to any and all aspects of [the] investigation".
+In April 2014, Austin's attorney filed a complaint against the state, asking for an immediate and permanent injunction preventing the state from charging Austin.
+In February 2015, Austin was found dead from suicide in a hotel room in Bartow, Florida.
+Austin's attorney blamed the suicide on continual threats of prosecution as well as investigators' "witch hunt" style, saying they relied on rumors instead of evidence.
+The attorney insisted that Austin had nothing to do with the murder and cooperated fully with police.